alinnstiles/alinnstiles/README.md

 Fullstack Developer | React & Flask Enthusiast | Music Lover

 - 🔭 Currently Working On: Deploying [SOUNDMAN](https://www.alexstiles.info/portfolio-collections/my-portfolio/soundman-a-music-themed-hangman-game) — a creative twist on the classic hangman game that incorporates musical elements.
 Built with React, Node.js, styled with Bootstrap, and custom vector images with Adobe Illustrator.
 It features Spotify API integration for an enhanced music experience.
-- 💬 Anything related to music!
+- 💬 Talk to me about: Anything related to music!
 I’m always up for a discussion from emerging artists to timeless classics.
 - 😄 Pronouns: she/her/hers
 - ⚡Fun Fact: I’m an only child, which has given me the freedom to explore and develop a wide range of interests and skills!